Children who are healthy perform better in school and in all aspects of life.¹

 UPDATE ON HEALTHY FOOD FINANCING:

 Because of the hard work of our advocates, Healthy Food Financing has become a reality!
-The Alabama Department of Economic and Community Affairs is taking applications now through December 20th for projects that will address the lack of access to healthy food options throughout our state.
+The Alabama Department of Economic and Community Affairs received applications for projects that will address the lack of access to healthy food options throughout our state.
 More than 1.8 million Alabamians, including half a million children, live in communities with little to no access to fresh, healthy food options.

 Please take a moment to thank our legislative champions, Sen. Reed and Sen. Singleton, for all their hard work on this issue.
 We couldn’t have made this a success without their help and without help from advocates like you.